 Carolina County Industrial Facility and Pollution Control Authority has issued industrial revenue bonds to provide financial assistance to private businesses for economic development purposes.
 These bonds are secured by the properties financed and letters of credit and are payable solely from payments received from the private businesses involved.
 Ownership of the acquired facilities is in the name of the private business served by the bond issuance.
 Neither the County nor the Authority nor the State nor any political subdivision thereof, is obligated in any manner for the repayment of the bonds.
 Accordingly, the bonds are not reported as liabilities in the accompanying financial statements.
-As of June 30, 2022, there were three series of industrial revenue bonds outstanding, with an aggregate principal amount payable of \$6 million.
+As of June 30, 2024, there were three series of industrial revenue bonds outstanding, with an aggregate principal amount payable of \$6 million.
+The County has made a limited commitment to maintain the tax-exempt status of these three issues.